 Why do I need to remove ticks?

 Ticks can transmit infections.
 To prevent infection, ticks should be removed immediately.
-It takes a while for the bacteria that cause Lyme disease to be transmitted.
-The bacteria enter the human body in secretions emitted by the ticks, which means that you are unlikely to be infected in the first 8 to 24 hours.
+The bacteria that cause Lyme disease are transmitted within 16 to 24 hours.
+The bacteria enter the human body in secretions emitted by the ticks.
 By contrast, the tick-borne encephalitis (TBE) virus enters the body when the tick bites you, because the pathogens are contained in the tick’s saliva glands.

 The tick vaccine is only effective for preventing tick-borne encephalitis (TBE); it does not prevent Lyme disease.